andrewnick/ywbc_restaurant/README.md

 Make sure to change `YourProjectName` to something meaningful.
 This will give you a nice clean history in the git log.

 After the project has cloned successfully then run the following to pull in the bootstrap module.
-`cd YourProjectName && git submodules update --init`
+`cd YourProjectName && git submodule update --init`

 This will move you into your new project directory and initialize the bootstrap module and pull in the changes.